 Warming up the vocal chords before class, using a head voice, using silence as an attention getter and not talking over loud music help avoid tired, strained vocal chords.
 Try speaking in short sentences, with an even breath.
 If you are demonstrating use emphatic movements and not your voice.

 Staying hydrated by drinking lots of room temperature water is also good for protecting the voice.

 Using productive noise in the dance classroom

 However, it is important that dance teachers also embrace productive noise that is essential to building the relationship between the students and the teacher in a creative, collaborative environment.
-They need to have lively and engaged conversations with each other as they explore meaning, understanding and applied knowledge in this creative classroom.
+They need to have lively and engaged conversations with each other.
+Exploring meaning, understanding and applied knowledge in a creative classroom.

-Children need opportunities to talk and question, as this may be students most effective way of processing new knowledge or building on what they already know, value, and understand.
-For this to work well without disrupting other students, the children need to trust you.
+Children need opportunities to talk and question.
+This may be students most effective way of processing new knowledge or building on what they already know, value, and understand.
+For this to work well, without disrupting other students, the children need to trust you.
 They can’t trust you if you don’t know each other.
 Doing some icebreakers and ‘getting to know you’ activities will help build respect for each other.

 Tips for managing dance classroom noise

 You need your students to be agile enough in their self-regulated behaviour management to be confident, energised speakers who share their thoughts and feelings, but calm enough to listen, concentrate and reflect when appropriate.

 Explain what you mean by quiet for each dance activity.

 This seems obvious but students can have preconceived ideas about imposed silences in a school classroom.
 Does it mean keep your voice down?
 Should we be quiet unless we need to discuss with a neighbour?
 How long should we be quiet for?